 The ransomware group known as CHAOS claimed responsibility, stating they obtained 69 GB of Optima’s data.
 The group posted about the incident on the dark web Tor network on June 6, 2025.

-Optima Tax Relief disclosed the data breach to both the California and Texas Attorneys General on Aug.
-15, 2025.
-The cybersecurity incident affected at least 341 Texas residents.
-The company is notifying affected individuals by mail.
+Optima Tax Relief disclosed the data breach to both the California, Maine, Massachusetts, New Hampshire, Vermont and Texas Attorneys General between Aug.
+15, 2025 and Oct.
+21, 2025.
+The cybersecurity incident affected at least 3,114 individuals, including 341 Texas residents, 56 Massachusetts residents, five in Maine and three in New Hampshire.

 In addition to required state and federal disclosures, Optima Tax Relief is offering free Kroll identity monitoring services to consumers impacted by the data breach.